 - Reading Newspaper.
-Perhaps the most obvious preparation tip would be develop the healthy habit of reading English Newspaper on a daily basis.
-We recommend The Hindi and The Statesman.
+Perhaps the most obvious preparation tip would be to develop the healthy habit of reading English Newspapers on a daily basis.
+We recommend The Hindu and The Statesman.

 - Skimming and Scanning.
-You need to adapt yourself with the technique of skimming and scanning through the passages as it will help you cover more ground in the most efficient manner possible.
+You need to adapt yourself to the technique of skimming and scanning through the passages as it will help you cover more ground in the most efficient manner possible.

 - Read the First and Last Paragraph.
 Consider this one as a ‘Prep Hack’ as questions like Theme/ Objective of the Passage could be answered with this simple study tip.

 Questions based on Fill in the Blank are basically a measure of your understanding of English Grammar.
 If you are proficient in optimal usage of Grammar, you can score well in this topic.
 Follow these tips and tricks for scoring better in the Fill in the Blank Section.

 - Revisit Grammar Basics.
 Get in touch with the primary school prep books for English Grammar and try to understand the connection.
 There is always a little room left for improvement.